Shurun-Wang/Shurun-Wang.github.io/_pages/about.md

 # 🏅 Honors and Awards
-- *2023.04*  &nbsp Sponsored by the China Scholarship Council
+- *2023.04*   Sponsored by the China Scholarship Council
-- *2022.10*  &nbsp National scholarship for doctoral students
+- *2022.10*   National scholarship for doctoral students

 # 💬 News
-- *2023.09*  &nbsp Qi Liu and I have entered into matrimony.
+- *2023.09*   Qi Liu and I have entered into matrimony.